WizUI/WuiView/README.md

 ### created

-The created event is called when the WUIView's create function has completed, and after it is registered in a NavTree.
+The created event is called when the WuiView's create function has completed, and after it is registered in a NavTree.

 ### opening